 Community Work & Decision Making

-Adults are expected to participate in various activities such as consensus-based meetings, cooking, cleaning, child-care, gardening, construction/renovation, and so forth.
+Adults are expected to participate in various activities such as consensus-based meetings, cooking, cleaning, gardening, construction/renovation, and so forth.
 A cooperative attitude is the fuel for a smooth functioning community.

 All food we grow and purchase is vegetarian, and as much local and organic as possible within reason.